Before

 A black leather jacket lay on the passenger seat.
 He would put it on when he left.
 Strolling around in black jeans, white tee and deck shoes before sunrise was a jumper red light.
-On the radio the UK cost of living crisis, the potential supreme court reversal of USA abortion rights and Russian war crimes in Ukraine mirrored his low mood.
+On the radio, the UK cost of living crisis, the potential Supreme Court reversal of US abortion rights and Russian war crimes in Ukraine mirrored his doom and gloom mood.

 ‘Come on, don’t be a wimp.
 What would Bob do?’
 He got out of the car.
 Forgot to put on the black leather jacket.
 Soon it would be immaterial what he was wearing.
-Strode out towards the bridge’s centre.
-Assumed it was the best place to jump.
+He strode out towards the bridge’s centre, assumed it was the best place to jump.
 ‘March on, dogs of war,’ he said to himself, misquoting an ancient Alex Harvey lyric.
 Anyone watching would think he was the incoherent drunken barfly at chucking out time.
 Every pub had one.
 He wasn’t going to waste the rest of his life waiting to be that man.

-He heard footsteps.
-He slowed.
+He heard footsteps and slowed.
 Saw a woman emerge from the mist.
-She was wearing a tee and jeans tucked into knee-high black boots.
+She was wearing a tee, and jeans tucked into knee-high black boots.
 Why was she out so early or up so late?
 Maybe she was a hooker and lifts back to her Hull Arena pitch weren’t part of the sex-for-cash deal?

 Who was he kidding?

 Sex was the last thing on her mind.
 She was a jumper, surely.
 Like him.
 Interrupting his show.
-Hard enough to throw himself off a bridge, without an audience scoring him for artistic interpretation.
+It was hard enough to throw himself off a bridge, without an audience scoring him for artistic interpretation.

-‘Are you planning the same as me?’ she asked.
+‘You planning the same as me?’ she asked.
 He was too busy catching flies to respond immediately.
 A beat or two passed.
 Gulls squawked.
 The river flowed.
-The rising sun warmed up the rosy pink sky.
+The rising sun warmed up the rose-pink sky.

-For a moment, he pictured his ex-wife Caroline standing there before pregnancy, motherhood and a religious cult saved her from her own tedious junky soap opera.
-‘What is it to you, if I am?’
+For a moment, he pictured his ex-wife Caroline standing there, before pregnancy, motherhood and a religious cult saved her from her own tedious junkie soap opera.
+‘What’s it to you, if I am?’

 ‘I was here first.’